RapzSenpai/Vivo-Booster-Tool/README.md

 **How to run the script:**

 `First step:`

-Create a `txt file`
+-Create a `txt file`
-Go to your txt file and paste the code inside the `script folder` after that save it.
+-Go to your txt file and paste the code inside the `script folder` after that save it.
-Then rename it, change the extension file from `txt` to `ps1`.
+-Then rename it, change the extension file from `txt` to `ps1`.

 Vivo Tool Feature:
 ```